jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

 Sometimes, new versions of docassemble require additional database tables or additional columns in tables.
-Normally, the installation script will take care of these issues, but if there are problems, you can reset your database by following these steps.
+The [`docassemble.webapp.fix_postgresql_tables`] module adds new columns to existing database tables, while the [`docassemble.webapp.create_tables`] module creates new tables.
+(The latter works on non-[PostgreSQL] databases, but the former does not.)

-Run the following commands as root:
+Hopefully, these modules will take care of all necessary changes to the database, but if there are problems, you can reset your database by running the following commands as root:

 {% highlight bash %}
-su -c "dropdb docassemble" postgres su -c "createdb -O docassemble docassemble" postgres su -c "/usr/share/docassemble/local/bin/python -m docassemble.webapp.create_tables" www-data rm -rf /usr/share/docassemble/files/0*
+echo "drop database docassemble; create database docassemble owner docassemble;" | sudo -u postgres psql sudo -H -u www-data bash -c "source /usr/share/docassemble/local/bin/activate && python -m docassemble.webapp.create_tables" rm -rf /usr/share/docassemble/files/0*
 {% endhighlight %}